bouffon/HomeRepairApp/README.md

 6. Company name validation
 7. Brief company description validation

+*New for deliverable 4*

+8. Unique search hours
+9. Unique booking hours
+10. Second search time is greater than first
+11. Second booking time is greater than first
+12. Check if search time was entered
+13. Check if booking time was entered
+14. Search time with 2 digits each can be converted to string
+15. Search time with 1 digit each can be converted to string
+16. Can retrieve comment
+17. Check if convert time to int method works

 Main Testing Device: One Plus 5T (OnePlus ONEPLUSA5010), Android 8.1.0, API 27